 Local experts you can trust.Find an ELP

-If you typically spend $300 on restaurants in a month, why not cook a few extra meals at home and divert an extra $200 toward Christmas savings?
-Or, if your personal money is partying it up at $150 a month, why not hold off (temporarily) and put an extra $100 into your Christmas stash?
+If you typically spend $300 on restaurants in a month, why not cook a few extra meals at home and stash an extra $200 toward Christmas savings?
+Or if your fun money is sitting pretty at $150 a month, why not hold off (temporarily) and put an extra $100 into your Christmas fund?
 Smart budgeting now can free up more money for what you want later—like Christmas presents!

 2. Divide your Christmas budget into categories.

-Once you’ve figured out how much you can spend on Christmas, do some dividing.
+Once you’ve figured out how much you can spend on Christmas, do some simple math.
 Take your number—let’s say $500—and think over your seasonal expenses.
-You’ll need money for travel ($50), a tree and trimmings ($50), a few potlucks and parties ($50), and some extra giving ($50).
-Then there’s the Big Kahuna: Christmas gifts ($300).
+You’ll need money for travel ($50), a tree and trimmings ($70), a few potluck parties ($30), and some extra giving ($50).
+Then there’s the big one: Christmas gifts ($300).
 Make a goal amount and stick to it!
 You’ll be amazed at how quickly you can pile up a stash of cash when you just make a point to save.

 Now that you have your Christmas budget all set, you know how much you’ll need to add to your Christmas fund.
 As long as you plan where your money will go before you spend it, there’s no right or wrong way to split up your Christmas budget.
-Plus, if that evergreen goes on sale, or you economize on your potluck groceries, that means more money to splurge on your loved ones.
+Plus, if that Douglas Fir goes on sale or you throw a potluck to cut back on groceries, you’ll have more money to splurge on your loved ones.

 3. Write down who you need to buy gifts for.

-Now that you know exactly how much you can spend on gifts, decide who gets what.
+Since you know exactly how much you can spend on gifts, decide who gets what.
 Make a list of everyone you’ll buy for this year.
-And we mean everyone—coworkers, church friends, your parents, your kids, your grandkids.
+And we mean everyone—coworkers, church friends, parents, kids, grandkids.
 Next to each name (or category, if you’re budgeting a treat for the office), write a specific dollar amount.

 If you don’t have enough money to cover everyone on your list, rethink how much you’ll spend on each person.
 Maybe you can agree to only buy for the kids.
-Or perhaps you can draw names, instead of buying for multiple families.
-And then there are always baked goods or homemade crafts are always on the table!
+Or perhaps you can draw names instead of buying for multiple families.
+And baked goods or homemade crafts are always on the table!
 Who doesn’t love a gift that comes fresh out of the oven or straight from the heart?